PSModule/GitHub-Script/README.md

 > [!WARNING]
 > Using `tests\info.ps1` is PowerShell syntax for calling a function under a specific module, i.e. `Microsoft.PowerShell.Management\Get-ChildItem`.

+> [!TIP]
+> Use script files instead of inline scripts for better tooling support and linting capabilities.
+The PowerShell extension for Visual Studio Code and
+> PowerShell linters like PSScriptAnalyzer will work natively with script files.

 #### Example 2: Run a GitHub PowerShell script without a token